rmillsap/remora/README.markdown

 # Remora is an open-source event tracking framework

 ## How it works
+Remora is a .js script file that publishes page loading activity to a server (written in PHP) for processing of asynchronous events.

 ### How to include the Remora Tag
     <script language="JavaScript" src="http://path/to/remora.js" />